What is ERP Integration featured image showing business owners discussing business data (1)

 Looking for an integrated AP Automation Solution for your ERP System?
 This article looks at different ways to handle ERP integrations – but as your here, let us quickly mention Zahara.
 Our software is an all-in-one AP-automation solution that does Purchase to Pay.

 We think we’re a great fit for service-based businesses.
-In part because we’ve got a whole host of ‘off-the-shelf’ integrations including Sage Intacct and Microsoft Business Central.
+In part because we’ve got a whole host of ‘off-the-shelf’ integrations including AP automation for Sage Intacct and Microsoft Business Central.
 We also have everything you need to process invoices effortlessly and control your buying process with budgets and approvals.
 Interested?
 Read on to find out more.

 With more and more organisations looking to make the most of intelligent automation to improve their business, when it comes to Accounts Payable, ERP integration is an increasingly hot topic.
 Unfortunately, ERP Integrations can be costly and difficult, but, if done well, can bring untold benefits to a business.